mainwp/mainwp/readme.txt

 == Changelog ==

+= 4.5 - 8-15-2023 =
+* Fixed: Multiple jQuery deprecation notices
+* Fixed: Background issue for fixed columns
+* Fixed: Label text color in multi-select dropdown elements
+* Fixed: Button text overflow issues
+* Added: PHPSecLib as a fallback for missing or Misconfigured OpenSSL
+* Added: Option to select OpenSSL signature verification algorithm
+* Added: Permissions for the REST API keys
+* Added: Recent Posts widget to the Client Overview page
+* Added: Recent Pages widget to the Client Overview page
+* Added: Non-MainWP Changes widget to the Client Overview page
+* Added: Tooltip element for yellow exclamation mark indicating that sync process timed out
+* Added: Jump to WP Admin icon link to feedback when the Update process fails for a child site
+* Added: New encryption & decryption system for safer storing sensitive data
+* Added: Flexible Widgets
+* Added: "Not installed" status to search options in Manage Plugins and Themes page
+* Added: Per Site view in the  Manage Plugins and Themes page
+* Added: New PHPCodeSniffer rulesets
+* Added: Info for the upcoming Extension
+* Updated: Main navigation layout
+* Updated: Removed MD5 as a fallback for setups where OpenSSL is not available

 = 4.4.3.4 - 7-26-2023 =
 * Security: Added `tag` parameter value validation on the Manage Clients page

 = 4.4.3.3 - 6-19-2023 =
-* Added: Upcomming extension info data
+* Added: Upcoming extension info data
 * Fixed: An issue with the negative search feature
 * Updated: Plugin info in readme.txt file

 = 4.4.3.2 - 6-8-2023 =
-* Added: Check if `error_log()` PHP function is disabled on server to prevent potential errors
+* Added: Check if `error_log()` PHP function is disabled on the server to prevent potential errors
-* Fixed: Auto-focus sites filter field when Sites sidebar shows
+* Fixed: Auto-focus sites filter field when the Sites sidebar shows
 * Fixed: Issues with displaying updates per group
 * Fixed: Multiple PHP warnings
 * Fixed: Overflow-x issue with the Install Extensions menu